|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THERMAL POWER CONTROL:

-Normal thermal power control in a FNR is achieved by material thermal expansion and contraction.
-The amount of insertion of a mobile fuel bundle determines the fuel bundle discharge temperature setpoint.
+Normal thermal power control in a FNR is achieved by material thermal expansion and contraction of sodium and steel.
+The amount of insertion of a mobile fuel bundle into the matrix of fixed fuel bundles determines the fuel bundle discharge temperature setpoint.
 As the fuel bundle liquid sodium inlet temperature drops below the discharge temperature setpoint the fuel bundle thermal power increases.
-However, care must be taken because under a heavy thermal load the fuel and fuel tube temperatures could potentially exceed their material ratings.
+However, care must be taken because under a very heavy thermal load the fuel and fuel tube temperatures could potentially exceed their material ratings.
 On reactor turn-on the fuel bundle discharge temperature setpoint must be raised gradually over about a half hour time period so that the fuel bundle discharge temperature setpoint does not exceed the fuel bundle inlet temperature by more than 160 degrees C.

 The reactor thermal output power is sensed via the intermediate sodium temperature differential and intermediate sodium flow rate.
 It is important to keep the reactor thermal output power below its design maximum to prevent fuel rod center line melting and/or damage to the fuel tubes.